 Hello friends and newcomers alike!
+Here’s the story behind It’s about the And.
 I am a forty-something wife and mother; daughter and sister; friend and confidante.
 I am a lover of life and the journey it entails.
 I am a life-long learner passionate about making the most of the good life and continually gaining a better understanding of what the heck that means.

 Today, as it has been throughout my life, I continue to experience extensive blessings and great sorrows.
 I have remained curious as I wind my way through these peaks and valleys and have been fortunate to pick up some important lessons and interesting observations.

 One of the most important lessons I have learned is that during the lowest times, I have been stuck in the mindset of extremes.
 Believing that I would ALWAYS be stuck in the dark and NEVER heal, made the pain much worse.
 On the other hand, my happiest moments have come from living BETWEEN the extremes of always and never.
-Holding the Dark with the Light has allowed the Light to shine even BRIGHTER.
+It’s about the and; holding the Dark with the Light has allowed the Light to shine even BRIGHTER.